vtexdocs/dev-portal-content/docs/guides/Checkout/customization/displaying-sla-by-item-in-checkout.md

 ## Enable the `useIndividualShippingEstimates` flag

 First, it is necessary to enable the [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api) behavior to fill the `shippingEstimateDate` with the SLA information.
-To do so, you must update the store's `orderForm` with the [Update orderForm configuration](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pvt/configuration/orderForm).
+To do so, you must update the store's `orderForm` with the [Update orderForm configuration](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pvt/configuration/orderForm) endpoint.
 You must include the flag `useIndividualShippingEstimates = true` as the example below:

 ```json
 {